 Our mission is to support business and the research base to maximise innovation from State funded research by getting technology, ideas and expertise into the hands of business, swiftly and easily for the benefit of the public and the economy.

-KTI is accountable to the Department of Jobs, Enterprise and Innovation (DJEI).
+KTI is accountable to the Department of Enterprise, Trade and Employment (DETE).
 KTI is advised by a group of commercially experienced people drawn from industry (SME and multi-national, Irish and overseas) and the investment community.
 KTI engages with the broader knowledge transfer community through the KT Stakeholder Forum of representatives Irish HEIs, TTOs, research funders and government agencies.